Eastern Road Contiki Tour

 A Contiki tour is almost considered a right of passage for all young adults in Australasia, with Australians and Kiwis being the biggest cliental and booze hags on any tour bus.
 If you haven't been on a Contiki tour (yet) then you definitely know at least one person that has, with their stories including that of incredible adventure, alcohol driven nights, sleep deprived mornings and knowledge fuelled motivated day trips.

 The history of Contiki started with 1 kiwi bloke and a mini bus in London in 1962.
 John Anderson didn't want to travel on his own and had little money to do so anyway, so advertised all the other seats in his mini bus in the local paper for any Australasians that wanted to tour Europe with him.
 The seats sold out quickly, although Anderson lacked European knowledge he expressed this to his fellow travellers and they all shared duties and decision making.

 Anderson decided to advertise for his second tour and increased the price by around $25NZD per person.
-Long story short; Contiki tours rapidly grew with staff and transport increasing which by 1968 their first tours were run through Africa, The Middle East and India.
+Long story short the tours rapidly grew with staff and transport increasing which by 1968 their first tours were run through Africa, The Middle East and India.

 And the rest is history.

-My Contiki was a 13 day 'Eastern Road' tour which took us from Berlin to Warsaw and visited 3 countries in between, It was a whirl wind trip packed full of history, banter and instant friendships.
+My bus tour was for 13 days and was named 'Eastern Road' which took us from Berlin to Warsaw and visited 3 countries in between, It was a whirl wind trip packed full of history, banter and instant friendships.

 The reason for choosing this tour was purely due to the inner nerd and mini historian inside me; World War II and everything that comes with it has always fascinated me, primarily because it occurred within various family members life times; my Poppa seeking cover from the blitz in England and my Great Grandfather being a photographer during the war, with my grandmother being born just before the war ended.
 So because of this I want to learn everything I can and experience as much as possible of what they must have gone through all those years ago.